 THE ART SCHOOL DILEMMA

 What I find happens in art school is that a—well meaning—instructor tries to rewire the student’s natural decision making in an attempt to teach “style”.
 That’s all fine and good, but it comes with collateral damage.
 Some students are left questioning their natural choices.
 They have a tougher time getting into the “zone” because they think more about what they are potentially doing wrong, instead of what they’re doing right.
 As a consequence, their creative growth is blocked and graduating seniors are left asking art directors what their damn style should be.

 I don’t entirely blame art schools.
 I am still an ardent proponent of the traditional art school—and love teaching at them.
 Most teachers truly inspire.
-There are plenty of students who deftly handle absorbing the views of others while retaining their voice.
-I’m only saying that I’ve seen it often enough that a pattern has emerged.
-And all patterns, especially harmful ones, need to be addressed.
+And there are plenty of students who deftly handle absorbing the views of others while retaining their voice.

 JUST GROW WITH IT

 I was chatting with an artist fairly recently about the subject of “style”—more accurately, why publishers weren’t knocking down his door like they used to.
 In the 90’s, he enjoyed a good deal of success.
 He received constant work from one particular client.
 He was even a “New York Times best-selling illustrator”.
 He used that distinction as a basis for why he “shouldn’t have to submit to slush piles anymore”.

 The problem was his “style”.
 It was dated.
 He hadn’t exhibited a lot of visual growth over the past twenty-five years.
 He locked into one way of image-making, closing off the natural shifts we make as artists.
 In an attempt to be current, he switched to digital media.
 The problem remained because no computer program could circumvent it.